thinkshout/thinkshout/_case_studies/travel-oregon.md

   - section-title:
     section-description: |
       We built the site on WordPress (WP) -- our largest build in the platform to-date.
-Travel Oregon's database (OTIS) has its own heirarchical structure, but we built an approach in WP to allow all the robust content to import and scaffold into a distinct heirarchy on the WP side that is maintained in a constant integration.
+Travel Oregon's database (OTIS) has its own hierarchical structure, but we built an approach in WP to allow all the robust content to import and scaffold into a distinct hierarchy on the WP side that is maintained in a constant integration.
 It proved to be a *very* complex yet necessary integration.
 But we did develop a custom WP plugin to support the integration with the OTIS API.
 Did we mention we also had to merge content from Ride Oregon Ride into this new site?
 Because we totally did.

-      Performance of the site on a variety of devices was key -- as part of the redesign, we focused on the performance of the platform, the code, and of course, the content, At the platform level, Travel Oregon selected Pantheon for their reliability, highly tuned hosting environment and the includion of their Fastly-backed Global CDN.
+      Performance of the site on a variety of devices was key -- as part of the redesign, we focused on the performance of the platform, the code, and of course, the content, At the platform level, Travel Oregon selected Pantheon for their reliability, highly tuned hosting environment and the inclusion of their Fastly-backed Global CDN.
 Throughout development, inefficient code was refactored and additional services such as ElasticSearch were implemented to increase performance.
-As content is created, imaged are optimized (without takeing away from their wuality) to quickly deliver all of those juicy, rich landscapes to you.
+As content is created, imaged are optimized (without taking away from their quality) to quickly deliver all of those juicy, rich landscapes to you.

   - section-image: "/assets/images/work/travel-oregon/welikeithere.png"
     section-image-alt: "Image: Grid of Oregon locations and activities across the state"